-You are required by Florida law to report all on-the-job injuries to us within 7 days of the accident.
-Immediately report all workplace injuries to us using the methods below.
+Policyholders must report all on-the-job injuries within 7 days of the accident using the procedures below.
 Failure to timely report workers’ compensation injuries can result in a fine of up to $2,000 from the State of Florida as well as cancellation of your workers’ compensation insurance policy.

-Emergency: In an emergency situation, call 911 or transport the injured worker to the nearest emergency facility.
+If the injury is an emergency, immediately call 911 or transport the injured worker to the nearest emergency facility.
 Within 24 hours of initial emergency treatment, report the injury using one of the methods below.